stefanii123/tech-writing-portfolio/getting-started.md

 ----------

-## Final Thoughts 💬

-Git and GitHub can seem intimidating at first, but once you try it a few times, it becomes second nature.
+Git and GitHub can seem intimidating at first, but once you try them a few times, it becomes second nature.
-Begin with your next article and keep practicing.
+You can begin with your next article and keep practicing.
 Before long, you’ll be managing your portfolio like a pro. 🚀